How To Stop Wanting More

 To be totally clear- because I know a lot of people have misconceptions about this- minimalism is not at all related to perfectionism.

-An example of wanting more as a result of being discontent due to perfectionism would be if nothing in your home is ever good enough- so you get the desire for this new thing and it’s likely not good enough either.
+An example of wanting more as a result of being discontent due to perfectionism would be if nothing in your home is ever good enough- so you get the desire for this new thing, and it’s likely not good enough either.
 And the cycle continues in various areas over and over again for no real reason.

 Why is this a thing?

-Matt D’Avella has a video where he interviews Dr. Rick Hanson (who I’m a huge fan of and have mentioned many times myself), author of ‘Hardwiring Happiness.
-He asked, “What do you think is the biggest factor for most people’s discontent?, to which Dr. Hanson replied, “greed”.
+Matt D’Avella has a video in which he interviews Dr. Rick Hanson (whom I’m a huge fan of and have mentioned many times myself), author of Hardwiring Happiness.
+He asks, “What do you think is the biggest factor for most people’s discontent?” to which Dr. Hanson replies, “Greed.”

-I’m not saying that this is an untrue assumption but I do believe that there’s more to it than that.
-To me, “greed” indicates something deviant which indicates something intentional.
+I’m not saying that this is an untrue assumption, but I do believe that there’s more to it than that.
+To me, “greed” indicates something deviant, which indicates something intentional.
 I think most of the time, we don’t even realize this desire for more is happening.

 He does go on to say something that sounds much more likely to me- that it’s a “biologically-based delusional craving.”
-He said, “that auto-craving is a good strategy to keep animals alive including early humans in really harsh conditions.
+He said “that auto-craving is a good strategy to keep animals alive, including early humans, in really harsh conditions.
 But today, it creates a disconnect.”

 As Csikszentmihalyi says in ‘Flow’ regarding what he calls “social desires”: